-The property must meet the gas, electrical and fire safety standards stipulated by the various regulatory bodies.
+The property must meet the repairing, gas, electrical and fire safety standards stipulated in various Acts and Regulations.
 Regular inspections are required to ensure the standards are maintained.

-If the property develops any defects to its structure or integral elements, including pipes, wiring, heating, toilets and shower, timely maintenance must be provided.
+If the property develops any defects to its structure or integral elements, including drains, gutters, pipes, wiring, toilets, sinks, as well as the supply of water, gas, electricity, heating and/or hot water to the property, then timely maintenance must be provided.

 If a tenant requests an inspection on health and safety grounds, a Housing Health and Safety Rating System (HHSRS) inspection may take place.
 This could also happen if other properties in the area have failed to meet the required standards and the council suspects that your property may be in a similar condition.